-The site was inspected by Mr. Chris Gräpel, P.Eng. of KCB, Dr. Renato Macciotta, P.Eng. of the University of Alberta (subconsultant to KCB), Ed Szmata and Dwayne Loewen of AT, and Mike Schiffer of Ledcor (the highway maintenance contractor, HMC) on July 14, 2022.
+The site was inspected by an inspection team consisting of Mr. Chris Gräpel, P.Eng. of KCB, Dr. Renato Macciotta, P.Eng. of the University of Alberta (subconsultant to KCB), Ed Szmata and Dwayne Loewen of AT, and Mike Schiffer of Ledcor (the highway maintenance contractor, HMC) on July 14, 2022.
 The site inspection was conducted at the request of AT after a heavy rainfall event in late June 2022 resulted in rockfall particles reaching the highway surface.
 An Unmanned Aerial Vehicle (UAV) flight of the site was completed by KCB at the GP049, GP053 sites in 2022 and the GP036 site in 2021 during Section B tours to capture aerial imagery of the site.
-Photographs from the 2022 callout inspection are included in Appendix I. Images from the 2022 and 2021 UAV videos are included in the figures.
+Photographs from the 2022 call-out inspection are included in Appendix I. Images from the 2022 and 2021 UAV videos are included in the figures.